LassoSoft/LassoGuide/lasso_guide_source/api/ljapi-overview.rst

       local(mID)   = java_jvm_getenv->GetMethodID(#class, '<init>', '(Ljava/lang/String;)V')

 #.
-The method signature "(Ljava/lang/String;)V" specifies that it takes a string
+The method signature ``(Ljava/lang/String;)V`` specifies that it takes a
-   parameter and returns "void".
+   string parameter and returns "void".
 The easiest way to find the signature for a method is to use the :command:`javap` command on the command line.
-In the example below, we run ``javap -s -p java.util.zip.ZipFile`` to get all the method signatures found in the "java.util.zip.ZipFile" class, and we use grep to filter and find the constructor methods.
-You'll notice in the result that there are actually three constructor methods---each with different signatures---and we are using the first one:
+In the example below, we run ``javap -s -p java.util.zip.ZipFile`` to get all the method signatures found in the "java.util.zip.ZipFile" class, and we use :command:`grep` to filter and find the constructor methods.
+You'll notice in the result that there are actually three constructor methods, each with different signatures, and we are using the first one:

    .. code-block:: none